 Another instance where I questioned my intentions and personal habits was on social media.
 YouTube is my favorite place to consume content.
 Video content is what I not only love to create, but I love to watch.
 Most people who know me probably know that I don’t watch tv.
 We have had Netflix and other streaming services over the past 3 or 4 years, but actual cable tv has been a no-go.
 Honestly, I spend most of my time on YouTube, consuming content from people I chose to follow.
 To me, watching tv and having to sit through the commercials is like torture.
 When the trend of sharing Instagram handles and shouting out amazing Black creators on Instagram started I realized that I really didn’t follow as many Black creators as I thought, nor was I aware or even paying attention to the fact that some of them have created and run incredible businesses.

 I feverishly started following all these Black fashion, lifestyle and beauty accounts on Instagram and YouTube, and really made it my mission to be more intentional with my support of the amazing new women and accounts I had followed.
 After following new YouTubers and new Instagram accounts I started to notice one thing.
 A lot of the new people I followed are hyper consumers and represent that in their content.
-Though I am not a minimalist and I am not some savior of the earth, but over the past few years I have really started digging into the disgusting side of the fast fashion industry (see here + here) as well as trying to reduce my consumption of ‘things.’
+I am not a minimalist and I am not some savior of the earth, but over the past few years I have really started digging into the disgusting side of the fast fashion industry as well as trying to reduce my consumption of ‘things.’
 There are so many conveniences modern technology has given us that make consuming so easy, and it seems that many people don’t understand or care how items end up on your doorstep, or where it even comes from in the first place, and that bothers me.
-It’s all about the ‘look’ and flaunting it on Instagram for attention and likes, not about who made this, how was it made and where did the materials come from.
+It’s all about the ‘look’ and flaunting it on Instagram for attention and likes, not about, "Who made this?", "How was it made?", or "Where did the materials come from?"
 Last year I went thru my social media accounts and unfollowed people who constantly did clothing hauls, beauty hauls and created or promoted any other mass consumption supporting content, and then looked at what I actually enjoy to watch.
 I realized that my interests had transitioned from consumerism and buy-buy-buy to just fashion.
 I don’t care if items are new or old.
-I don’t care if they are high end or homemade.
+I don’t care if they are high-end or homemade.
 What I really love is fashion and styling, and after realizing that about myself I noticed that those ideals have always been the basis of my interest in most people’s content.
 I got wrapped up in the consistent consumption of new, but what I really enjoyed was the styling aspect all along.

 I am still in this transition period of trying to figure out who to follow in order to show my support for Black creators and the Black community, but I am also constantly on the hunt for Black creators who better align with my lifestyle choices.
 I am somewhere between consumerist and minimalist, and I really just love watching people who are on the same path.